-“My sister, Harmin, was a senator for the College of Arts and Sciences and I decided it was something that I wanted to explore,” Gill said.
+“My sister, Harmin, was a senator for the College of Arts, Sciences and Education and I decided it was something that I wanted to explore,” Gill said.
 “I attended my first meeting, in late September, and not long after became a senator for the College of Business.
 I enjoy political activities and decided this was a good way to become involved.”

 He is considering a minor in Economics, and has hopes for an expanded campus activity schedule and a heightened level of campus student involvement.

 “I am confident I can balance my SGA responsibilities with my schoolwork,” Gill said.